Natalee777/Documentation-Test-Task-nobl9/README.md

 ## Cloning your fork repository

-* Go to your own Github repository and you will see a repository named writingtest.
+* Go to your own Github repository and you will see a repository named .
-* Click Clone button in writingtest repository to get the HTTP URL.
+* Click Clone button in **writingtest** repository to get the HTTP URL.
 *  Run the following command to clone your fork repository:

 ```$ git clone https://github.com/Natalee777/writingtest.git```